-I imagined how terrible it must have felt when Joe lost control over his motorcycle.
-When he knew he was about to collide with the tree.
+I imagined how terrible it must have felt when Joe’s sudden incident occurred.
 When his loved ones rushed to the hospital to support him.
 When he was dying.
 I imagined the despair, the panic, the anxiety.

 No longer did I feel justified in my anger and frustration toward Joe.
 It felt like I was disrespecting someone who had passed by thinking about him in any other light but that of grief.
 And yet, this is grief.
 It is my grief.